Vice-President of Malawi

-The Vice-President is elected in the same ticket with the President.
-The President can also appoint a Second Vice-President if he desires.
-The position was first established in November 1994 to assist the President.
-However, the office has been mainly ceremonial.
+The vice-president is elected on the same ticket with the president.
+The president can also appoint a second vice-president if he desires.
+The position was first established in November 1994 to assist the president.
+However, the office has been mainly ceremonial as its sole purpose is to replace the president in his absence, death, or inability to hold office.